ashwinsriramulu7/ashwinsriramulu7/README.md

 ## About Me
-I'm a sophomore student at SRM KTR, pursuing B.Tech in Computer Science Engineering with a specialization in Applied AI & ML under the CINTEL department.
+I'm a sophomore at SRM KTR, pursuing a B.Tech in Computer Science Engineering, specializing in AI & ML under the Department of computational intelligence.
 I'm passionate about full-stack development and constantly exploring new technologies.

 <div align="center">
   <a href="https://git.io/typing-svg">